photocromax/WLED-live-visualizations/WLED-gifGenerator/pregen/README.md

-Subdirectories contains pre-generated gifs using 2 colors (default wled orange and its blue opposite)
+Subdirectories contains pre-generated gifs using 2 colors (default wled orange and its blue opposite).
+The strip is displayed in zigzag order

 Naming convention: